theochem/tinydft/README.rst

 ########

 Tiny DFT is a minimalistic atomic Density Functional Theory (DFT) code, mainly for educational purposes.
-It only supports spherical closed-shell atoms (with fractional occupations to obtain a spherical density) and local exchange-correlation functionals (at the moment only Dirac exchange).
+It only supports spherically symmetric atoms and local exchange-correlation functionals (at the moment only Dirac exchange).

 The code is designed with the following criteria in mind: